DOWN, OUT, AND UNDER ARREST

 Named one of Publishers Weekly's "Big Indie Books of Fall 2016"

-Winner of the 2017 American Sociological Association Robert E. Park Award for Best Book in Community and Urban Sociology
+Winner of the 2017 Robert E. Park Award for Best Book from the American Sociological Association.

 Mitchell Duneier, author of Ghetto: The Invention of a Place, the History of an Idea: “Stuart’s extraordinary field work in LA’s Skid Row sheds new light on the regulation of the urban poor in the twenty-first century.
 This is urban ethnography at its best.”